ben1009/leetcode-rust/README.md

-# My Leetcode Solution in Rust
+# 🦀 Leetcode Solution in Rust, just to torture myself

 Run `cargo run {id}` to initialize the template submission file of "question #id".